 Vitale said that when researchers encounter challenges when studying cats, the problem isn’t with the cats themselves but with the methods that the researchers are using.
 So, the famous mysteriousness of the cat will continue for science unless they find a way to get the answers that they’re looking for by using appropriate methods.
 Meanwhile, we cat owners just know that our kitties are smart.

 Does your cat seem to respond when you call their name?
-Can they tell the difference between your voice and a stranger’s?
+Can they tell the difference between your voice and a stranger’s voice?
 If a toy or a treat is behind something, like furniture, can they figure out how to get it (unless it’s impossible, of course)?
 If the answer is yes to these questions, chances are that you have a smart kitty!

 Cats are smart but only on their own terms.
 They can make decisions that benefit themselves and not necessarily their owners, and they are highly independent, which also says much about their intelligence.